Truebit's Benefits

 With Truebit Verify, Web3 developers can eliminate hidden, "black box" operations and ensure full transparency over external data used in smart contracts—strengthening data integrity and establishing verifiable provenance for every transaction.

-Truebit Verify fills an important gap between the decentralized transaction processing of blockchains and the centralized infrastructure that typically hosts critical application logic and integration code.
+Truebit Verify bridges the critical divide between the decentralized transaction processing of blockchains and the centralized infrastructure commonly used for essential application logic and integration.

-This allows Web3 developers to eliminate black box operations that may cast doubt on the integrity of their data, and establishes provenance for external data referenced in blockchain transactions.
+This empowers Web3 developers to eliminate opaque operations, ensuring the integrity of their data and establishing a clear provenance for external data referenced in blockchain transactions.

 Key Usage Patterns